Data Protection Policy

 More detailed information regarding the data that are automatically processed for marketing purposes can be found under the “Marketing Cookies” section of the “Cookie Settings” page.
-Your personal data are processed within these parameters only if you give us your consent to do so.
+Your personal data are processed for the aforementioned purpose and – in the case of the Facebook pixel – transmitted to the United States only if you give us your consent to do so.
 The legal basis for the use of marketing cookies and of the Facebook pixel is Article 6(1)(1)(a) GDPR, which permits the processing of personal data with the consent of the data subject.

 3.2.4 Statistics, utilization of Google Analytics, a web analytics service

 We use Google Analytics to be able to analyze regularly and to evaluate the use of our website.
 With the statistics gained, we can customize our website and the offers thereon to meet market needs better, to be more user-friendly, to be more effective, and to be more interesting and, by extension, to improve and to optimize permanently the website and the offers thereon.
 Addi-tional information regarding the data processed through Google Analytics can be found under the “Cookies Statistics” section of the “Cookie Settings” page.